mattbierner/blog.mattbierner.com/_posts/2015-12-05-sketchy-keylogger.markdown

 ## You Made It!
 With this project, I wanted to examine the input used to play a computer game, without really considering the game itself in any real detail.
 The result is kind of a mess, but also kind of beautiful.

-{% include image.html file="spelunky-closing.png" description="" %}
+{% include image.html file="spelunky-closing.png" %}

 Some elements of gameplay are captured in these visualization, but they are also very abstract.
 And, appropriately enough, keypresses of individual runs do end up creating something that resembles a cave system.